elba/elba/docs/README.md

 user-facing guide for using `elba` for day-to-day development tasks and understanding its functionality.

+The guide is available online at [Read the Docs](https://elba.readthedocs.io).

 ## Building

 The guide is built using Sphinx.
 After installing that, building the